 Stephen Roach, former Chairman of Morgan Stanley Asia, drew gasps when he told CNBC last week that he expected 35% decline in the value of the Dollar against major currencies.

-But looking at the previous two cycles, Mr. Roach’s forecast is actually below the low side of the range.
+Yet, looking at the previous two cycles, Mr. Roach’s forecast is actually below the low side of the range.
 In the 7-year downward cycle from 1Q85 to 3Q92, the trade weighted Dollar fell around 45%.
 In the 6-year decline from 1Q2002 to 3Q2008, the trade weighted Dollar fell around 37%.
 (Figure 2)

-And as much as the USD 250 billion Fed Secondary Market Corporate Credit Facility sounds, it is worth remembering that by end-1Q20, the total amount of corporate debt in the US was USD 10.5 trillion, and rising rapidly.
+As much as the USD 250 billion Fed Secondary Market Corporate Credit Facility sounds, it is worth remembering that by end-1Q20, the total amount of corporate debt in the US was USD 10.5 trillion, and rising rapidly.